kubecost/docs/troubleshoot-install.md

 Recommended troubleshooting steps are as follows:

+If you are using a port other than 9090 for your port-forward, try adding the url with port to the "Add new cluster" dialog.

-Start by reviewing messages in your browser's developer console.
+Next, you can review messages in your browser's developer console.
 Any meaningful errors or warnings may indicate an unexpected response from the Kubecost server.

 Next, point your browser to the `/model` endpoint on your target URL.
 For example, visit `http://localhost:9090/model/` in the scenario shown above.
 You should expect to see a Prometheus config file at this endpoint.
 If your cluster address has changed, you can visit Settings in the Kubecost product to update or you can also [add a new](https://github.com/kubecost/docs/blob/main/multi-cluster.md) cluster.

 If you are unable to successfully retrieve your config file from this /model endpoint, we recommend the following: